Updated: June 6, 2026

 Time: Approximately 8:45 PM

-Details: Fireworks launch from the Municipal Complex after the city’s family festival.
+Details: Fireworks launch from the Municipal Complex following Gautier’s family festival.

 Date: Saturday, July 4, 2026